 - commemorating cultural heritage values at the airport site.

-You can also read the factsheet, Aboriginal heritage, for more information.
+You can also read the Aboriginal heritage factsheet for more information.

 The Air quality factsheet summarises the key points of the air quality analysis in the EIS.

-The Environmental Impact Statement considers the ecological impacts of the proposed airport and sets out measures to reduce these impacts.
+The EIS considers the ecological impacts of the airport and sets out measures to reduce these impacts.
 The EIS also proposes an investment of approximately $180 million in biodiversity offset packages to compensate for residual impacts.

 Included in the measures to mitigate the impacts will be the implementation of an environmental conservation zone along Badgerys Creek.